- SAP made many claims about HANA, but upon analysis, what SAP did with HANA is reinvent the wheel.

 Important Information About HANA

-We have performed extensive detailed analysis of HANA.
+We have performed an extensive detailed analysis of HANA.
 The more we look, the less we can find that is unique or innovative.

 Let us review some of the major points of inconsistencies with the innovation story around HANA.